Jack Harrison (footballer, born 1996): International career

 On 1 October 2017, Harrison was called into the England U21 squad for the first time after injuries to Ruben Loftus-Cheek and Sheyi Ojo for games against Scotland and Andorra.
 He made his debut in the fixture against Scotland, replacing Tammy Abraham in the 88th minute.
 He subsequently made one other appearance for the team.

 Style of play

 Harrison is a versatile left footed attacker, who plays as a winger, mainly on the left flank, he is also comfortable playing on the right side.
 He can also play as an attacking midfield playmaker.
 He is known for his pace, his dribbling ability and workrate.
-Former New York City teammate David Villa described Harrison, "I've spent a lot of years in this game, and he has something important that only a few players have, when he has the ball at his feet, you get the sensation something special is going to happen."
+Former New York City teammate David Villa said about Harrison: "I've spent a lot of years in this game, and he has something important that only a few players have, when he has the ball at his feet, you get the sensation something special is going to happen."

 His former New York City manager Patrick Vieira said of Harrison, "He's a good player, technically he's really good, he understands the game, he can come and link with our No. 9, he can run behind the back four, his football brain is fantastic."